Lecturer - Department of Plant and Microbial Biology - College of Natural Resources

 The Department of Plant and Microbial Biology is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.
-UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family.
+UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family, if applicable.

-Applications will be accepted and reviewed for department needs through October 8, 2019.
-Applications are typically reviewed for fall course needs in April/May, for spring course needs in October/November, and for summer course needs in February/March.
-Those interested in remaining in the pool after October 8, 2019 will need to reapply.
+Applications will be accepted and reviewed for department needs through October 23, 2020.
+Applications are typically reviewed for fall course needs in April/May, for spring course needs in October/November, and for summer session course needs in February/March.
+Those interested in remaining in the pool after October 23, 2020 will need to reapply.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.